paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2010-02-12-logo_spotting.markdown

 It's an old idea ([this in-depth article][7] by Roger van den Bergh gives you an idea of just how long this concept has been around), but it is worth remembering that MTV launched with a similar identity 29 years ago.
 In fact, the logo has long been [a canvas for viewers to make their own mark][8] on the channel, although that concept seems sadly missing in this latest interpretation.

 ## City of Melbourne
-{% figure City of Melbourne: The previous logo and the new version. %}
+{% figure "City of Melbourne: The previous logo and the new version" %}
 ![](/assets/images/2010/02/cityofmelbourne.png)
 {% endfigure %}